Computing Graph Edit Distance with Algorithms on Quantum Devices: Concluding remarks

 Complex systems are nowadays ubiquitous in science.
 Very useful models for these systems are typically defined by representing them as graphs, i.e. collections of pairwise connected nodes.
 The nodes constitute the elementary `units' of the problem, while the edges take into account their interaction.
 Each edge can also be associated with a label representing some quantitative or qualitative information.
 This versatility of the graph structures makes them a powerful tool in the most heterogeneous fields of research.

 In this paper we have addressed the problem of quantitatively estimating the degree of similarity between a pair of graphs via the \emph{Graph Edit Distance}.
 Computing GED is a task that requires the exploration of a space of solutions that is exponential in the size of the input graphs.
 It is therefore reasonable to consider approximate approaches to the problem, which are able to achieve acceptable approximations of the exact solution.
 We have thus investigated whether the resources offered by the quantum hardware currently available are plausible candidates to tackle this task.
 Our proof-of-principle analysis has had a twofold aim: on one side we have shown how to practically implement the computation of GED on both a quantum annealer and a gate-based quantum computer, and subsequently we have compared the results of running the same GED algorithm on the the two types of hardware.
 Based on our results, the quantum annealer seems to be today a better platform for optimization problems written as QUBO problems.
-Nevertheless, the development of the gate-based quantum hardware as well as the specific software for optimization algorithms is still in its infancy.
-It suffers from problems related to the limited amount of physical resources, namely qubits and unitary gates acting for a sufficiently long time \cite{Unit_long}, and the impossibility (because of the limited resources) of using error-correction schemes as a barrier against noise.
-Moreover, in order for variational algorithms to work effectively, it is necessary to guess the right encoding of the problem into the parameterized cost function that is evaluated using a quantum computer.
-This is a challenging task that is crucial for the success of the solution scheme, together with the choice of the best classical optimizers for the parameter training phase.